| Valentines Day brought some tough love

 members of ACT UP/San Francisco, whose members argues that AIDS

+is over, and ACT UP/D.C.
 There is nothing in there that is fresh.

 It is standard Michael Petrelis language, said Tierney,